greggman/ffmpegserver.js/README.md

     node start.js --frame-dir=/tmp --video-dir=~/videos

 The frames are deleted after the video is created by default.
-Top stop frames from being deleted use
+If you want to keep the frames, like say you want to use them in Final Cut Pro or After Effects then use

-    --keep-frames
+    node start.js --keep-frames

-## Serving your files
+## Serving your project files

 You have 2 options to serve your files for your canvas app